algorandfoundation/beaker/README.md

         )
 ```

+The `create` method overrides the one defined in the base `Application` class, tagging it with `Bare.create` which specifies we want a bare call (no app args) and only on create (app id == 0)

-These methods may be called in the same way as the `add` method above.
+The other methods may be called in the same way as the `add` method above.
 Using `set` we can overwrite the value that is currently stored.

 But what if we only want certain callers to be allowed?
 Lets add a parameter to the handler to allow only the app creator to call this method.